Jevs242/currency-converter/README.md

 ## Compiling the Program

-To compile the Brisca program, open a terminal in the directory containing `currency-converter.cpp` and execute the following command:
+To compile the Currency Converter program, open a terminal in the directory containing `currency-converter.cpp` and execute the following command:

 ```bash
 g++ -o currency-converter currency-converter.cpp